oxidecomputer/usdt/README.md

 ```

 This script defines a single provider, `test`, with two probes, `start` and `stop`,
 with a different set of arguments.
-(Numeric primitive types and `Strings` are currently
+(Numeric primitive types and `&str`s are currently
 supported.)

-Connecting these probes with Rust code requires a build script, which at a
+In the "static library" variant of the project, connecting these probes with Rust code
-minimum looks like:
+requires a build script, which at a minimum looks like:

 ```rust
 use usdt::build_providers;